mauriora/WebPart-Test-Workspaces/README.md

 This is an example solution of a SharePoint MVC implementation using PNPjs, Classtransformer, MobX, Spfx-Controls and Fluent UI.
 It hopefully illustrates:

-- create a model for the SharePoint access
+- easily extend a model to reflect your requirements
-- reusable modules for the basics, data source access
+- reusable controller for the basics, data source access
-- reusable views presentation
+- reusable views

-- > focus on business logic development
+> focus on business logic development

 ## Table of contents